Taenia serialis: Life cycle

 The eggs are expelled in feces of the dog and ingested by the intermediate rabbit host.
 In the rabbit or other accidental intermediate host the eggs hatch within the intestines then invade the intestinal wall and move into the bloodstream.
 The larva circulates in the blood to the central nervous system, muscles, or soft tissue where they can form a coenurus metacestode, which is the intermediate stage of the parasite.
 A coenurus is a fluid-filled cyst with one or more scoleces surrounded by a fibrous capsule.
 These normally form after three months and are a 10 cm wide lesion.
 These painless nodules present in the skin or subcutaneous tissue are a sign of infection and are used to diagnose a host with the parasite.
 Once the Coenurus metacestode has been consumed by the fox or dog, it completes its metamorphosis into an adult tapeworm.
 In the canid, the worm attaches to the intestine and feeds of the food that the host ingests.
 There the worm matures and can become as long as 5 m.
 The adult cestode produces eggs which are spread into the environment by the feces of the definitive host.
-This life cycle is also very similar to T. pisiformis a canine and rabbit infecting parasite; however, T. pisiformis infected the body cavity of the rabbit and T. serialis infects muscle and subcutaneous tissue.
+This life cycle is also very similar to T. pisiformis a canine and rabbit infecting parasite; however, T. pisiformis infects the body cavity of the rabbit and T. serialis infects muscle and subcutaneous tissue.